JaHoFalk/objective-c-tabbed-application-with-storyboard/README.md

 * Open the application in Xcode 4.5
 * Run the application in iPad Emulator

+Refer @ http://blog.gosmarter.net/2012/11/25/sample-ipad-app-to-work-with-json-based-machine-learning-system/.
 I hope this example helped.